carterbancroft/life-csnw/README.md

 - The ability to draw a starting state instead of having it be random.
 - Having a slider that could be used on game pause to rewind/replay the current game.
-- Making the world toroidal instead of spherical.
 - A UI to update things like game speed and the size of the world.

 ## Happy accidents